clusterio/clusterio/packages/host/README.md

 For example, uninstalling the Subspace Storage plugin:

-    npx clusterioslave plugin remove subspace_storage
+    npx clusteriohost plugin remove subspace_storage
     npm uninstall @clusterio/plugin-subspace_storage

-Since the `plugin-list.json` is shared between controller, slave and ctl you usually only need to do this once per machine.
+Since the `plugin-list.json` is shared between controller, host and ctl you usually only need to do this once per machine.

 #### `plugin list`